 - Synthetic Fertilizers

-We understand the harmful effects of these substances and highly discourage farmers to apply these to their crops.
-We are committed to reducing waste, teaching everyone about organic vegetable farming, and producing renewable energy.
-Here are some things to consider (that we did) when you are starting an organic vegetable garden or farm:
+It’s important to understand the harmful effects of these substances and highly discourage farmers to apply these to their crops.
+CSA Farms are committed to reducing waste, teaching everyone about organic vegetable farming, and producing renewable energy.
+Here are some things to consider when you are starting an organic vegetable garden or farm:

 The Organic Certification Procedure